 Test Description 1) Visual acuity test A visual acuity test uses an eye chart to measure how well you can read a series of letters.
 Your eyes are tested one at a time, while the other eye is covered.
 Using a chart or a viewing device with progressively smaller letters, your eye doctor determines if you have 20/20 vision or if your vision shows signs of impairment.
-2) Slit-lamp examination A slit lamp allows examination of the structures at the front of your eye under magnification.
+2) Slit-lamp examination.
+A slit lamp allows your eye doctor to see the structures at the front of your eye under magnification.
 The microscope is called a slit lamp because it uses an intense line of light, a slit, to illuminate your cornea, iris, lens, and the space between your iris and cornea.
-The slit allows your doctor to view these structures in small sections, which makes it easier to detect any abnormalities.
-3) Retinal examination To prepare for a retinal examination, drops are put in your eyes to open your pupils wide (dilate).
+The slit allows your doctor to view these structures in small sections, which makes it easier to detect any tiny abnormalities.
+3) Retinal exam.
+To prepare for a retinal exam, your eye doctor puts drops in your eyes to open your pupils wide (dilate).
 This makes it easier to examine the back of your eyes (retina).
-Using a slit lamp or a special device called an ophthalmoscope, your eyes can be examined for signs of a cataract.
+Using a slit lamp or a special device called an ophthalmoscope, your eye doctor can examine your lens for signs of a cataract.
 4) tor Applanation nometry This test measures fluid pressure in your eye.

-It is important that your Optician sends in ALL diagnostic test results that have been performed to ensure that your referral is managed appropriately and in a timely manner.
+It is important that your GP and or Optometrist send/s in ALL diagnostic test results that have been performed in primary care or other centres in the community (i.e. Opticians).
+This will ensure that your referral is managed appropriately and in a timely manner.